By the end of this lesson, you will be able to:

 What past experience helped you get there?

-What qualities do you think are most important in your field?
+What qualities are most important in your field?

 What are you doing to grow in your profession?